wikiteams/emergent-task-allocation/README.md

 ## Data

-Datasource is the [GitHub Archive](https://www.githubarchive.org), which was downloaded locally to disk and than added to a MongoDB database.
-Data is dated from 2011.02 to 2014.04.
-In the search of a best type of data applicable to analysing activity in GitHub repositories, we considered PushEvents and PullRequestEvents.
-A good entity should persists bellow attributes: task (repo) id, language, and workload units.
-We choice PullRequestEvents because it matches best mentioned requirements, and furthermore, it matches a typical GitHub workflow, where a pull request must be created to integrated changes from other users.
+Datasource is the [GitHub Archive](https://www.githubarchive.org), which was downloaded locally to disk and than added to a [MongoDB](http://www.mongodb.org) database.
+Data is dated from February 2011 to April 2014.
+In the search of a best type of data (applicable to analysing activity in GitHub repositories) we considered PushEvents and PullRequestEvents.
+There is no commit event in GitHub but PushEvent consists of multiple commits.
+A good entity should persists bellow attributes: **task** (repo) id, **programming language**, and **work units**.
+We choose PullRequestEvents because they match most the mentioned requirements and furthermore, they follow a typical GitHub workflow, where a pull request must be created to integrated changes from other users.
 Sample PullRequestEvent looks like below:

 ```JSON
 {